Demonstration of AMP for SMLR

 The first set of plots show the first 500 elements of selected weight vectors, with their indices ordered according to the sorted order of the absolute values of -simple.
 Quick descriptions of the weight vectors are:

-1.) -simple is the class-conditional empirical mean of .
-In other words, , where is the number of training examples in class .
+1.) -simple is the class-conditional empirical mean of

 3.) -GAMP is the weight matrix returned by GAMP.